Boos offers hardwood countertops in maple, cherry, oak and walnut.

-They're available in three different grain styles: edge-grain, end-grain and blended-grain.
-It might be worthwhile to learn about the differences in grain styles.
+They're available in three different grain styles: edge-grain, end-grain and blended (aka, finger-jointed edge-grain).
+It might be worthwhile to read more about the differences in grain styles.

 Both types come in blended maple only and in select thicknesses.
 They tend to show more color variation than do our residential maple counters.
 Commercial tops are manufactured to NSF specifications, making them suitable for food service applications.
 Industrial-grade countertops are fine for home workshops and manufacturing plants.
 They might show knots and other imperfections.

 Boos makes a wide range of standard-size butcher block counter and island tops in thicknesses ranging from 1.5” up to 7”.
 You can preview all species and grain style combinations and standard-size offerings to see if a standard size will fit.
 If a standard size won't get the job done, you can secure an instant custom price quote online in four easy steps.
 If you’re not ready to order, you can simply save your price quote and reference its ID number at a later time in order to complete your purchase.

 Natural oil is the standard finish for all countertops.
 Specifically, Boos Board Cream is applied.
 It contains mineral oil, which penetrates and moisturizes the wood, and natural beeswax, which leaves a protective, silky barrier.

 An alternative finish – Varnique semi-gloss varnish – is available on many of the countertops Boos makes.
 Varnique provides the look of fine furniture and requires little maintenance, however it is not meant to cut upon.
 You might want more info about natural oil vs. a Varnique finish.